torvalds/linux/Documentation/virt/hyperv/hibernation.rst

 Detailed Hibernation Sequence
 -----------------------------
-1. The Linux power management (PM) subsystem prepares for hibernation by freezing user space processes and allocating memory to hold the hibernation image.
+1. The GNU/Linux power management (PM) subsystem prepares for hibernation by freezing user space processes and allocating memory to hold the hibernation image.
-2. As part of the "freeze" phase, Linux PM calls the "suspend" function for each VMBus device in turn.
+2. As part of the "freeze" phase, GNU/Linux PM calls the "suspend" function for each VMBus device in turn.
 As described above, this function removes sub-channels, and leaves the primary channel in a closed state.
-3. Linux PM calls the "suspend" function for the VMBus bus, which closes any Hyper-V socket channels and unloads the top-level VMBus connection with the Hyper-V host.
+3. GNU/Linux PM calls the "suspend" function for the VMBus bus, which closes any Hyper-V socket channels and unloads the top-level VMBus connection with the Hyper-V host.
-4. Linux PM disables non-boot CPUs, creates the hibernation image in the previously allocated memory, then re-enables non-boot CPUs.
+4. GNU/Linux PM disables non-boot CPUs, creates the hibernation image in the previously allocated memory, then re-enables non-boot CPUs.
    The hibernation image contains the memory data structures for the closed primary channels, but no sub-channels.
-5. As part of the "thaw" phase, Linux PM calls the "resume" function for the VMBus bus, which re-establishes the top-level VMBus connection and requests that Hyper-V re-offer the VMBus devices.
+5. As part of the "thaw" phase, GNU/Linux PM calls the "resume" function for the VMBus bus, which re-establishes the top-level VMBus connection and requests that Hyper-V re-offer the VMBus devices.
    As offers are received for the primary channels, the relids are updated as previously described.
-6. Linux PM calls the "resume" function for each VMBus device.
+6. GNU/Linux PM calls the "resume" function for each VMBus device.
 Each device re-opens its primary channel, and communicates with Hyper-V to re-establish sub-channels if appropriate.
 The sub-channels are re-created as new channels since they were previously removed entirely in Step 2.
-7. With VMBus devices now working again, Linux PM writes the hibernation image from memory to disk.
+7. With VMBus devices now working again, GNU/Linux PM writes the hibernation image from memory to disk.
-8. Linux PM repeats Steps 2 and 3 above as part of the "poweroff" phase.
+8. GNU/Linux PM repeats Steps 2 and 3 above as part of the "poweroff" phase.
 VMBus channels are closed and the top-level VMBus connection is unloaded.
-9. Linux PM disables non-boot CPUs, and then enters ACPI sleep state S4.
+9. GNU/Linux PM disables non-boot CPUs, and then enters ACPI sleep state S4.
 Hibernation is now complete.

 Detailed Resume Sequence
 ------------------------
-1. The guest VM boots into a fresh Linux OS instance.
+1. The guest VM boots into a fresh GNU/Linux OS instance.
 During boot, the top-level VMBus connection is established, and synthetic devices are enabled.
 This happens via the normal paths that don't involve hibernation.
-2. Linux PM hibernation code reads swap space is to find and read the hibernation image into memory.
+2. GNU/Linux PM hibernation code reads swap space is to find and read the hibernation image into memory.
 If there is no hibernation image, then this boot becomes a normal boot.
 3. If this is a resume from hibernation, the "freeze" phase is used to shutdown VMBus devices and unload the top-level VMBus connection in the running fresh OS instance, just like Steps 2 and 3 in the hibernation sequence.
-4. Linux PM disables non-boot CPUs, and transfers control to the read-in hibernation image.
+4. GNU/Linux PM disables non-boot CPUs, and transfers control to the read-in hibernation image.
 In the now-running hibernation image, non-boot CPUs are restarted.
-5. As part of the "resume" phase, Linux PM repeats Steps 5 and 6 from the hibernation sequence.
+5. As part of the "resume" phase, GNU/Linux PM repeats Steps 5 and 6 from the hibernation sequence.
 The top-level VMBus connection is re-established, and offers are received and matched to primary channels in the image.
 Relids are updated.
 VMBus device resume functions re-open primary channels and re-create sub-channels.
-6. Linux PM exits the hibernation resume sequence and the VM is now running normally from the hibernation image.
+6. GNU/Linux PM exits the hibernation resume sequence and the VM is now running normally from the hibernation image.

 Key-Value Pair (KVP) Pseudo-Device Anomalies